 Why Can’t I Take My Own Advice?

+The short answer is something I learned from Bob Proctor.
+It’s the knowing-doing gap.
 You have to realize that in a sense there are two parts of you.
 One is the conscious part that knows what it should do, and the other is the unconscious part that actually controls what we do on a daily basis.

 The knowing-doing gap is the space between those two parts.